mikael-s-persson/ReaK/ReaK/geometry/proximity/keep_it_hot.md

                         the locality of memory access patterns
                     .

-        The `boost::variant` class template is used in a somewhat peculiar way.It uses a kind of generic visitation pattern, which is actually pretty nice,
+        The `std::variant` class template is used in a somewhat peculiar way.It uses a kind of generic visitation pattern, which is actually pretty nice,
     but it's not something I want to delve into too much here.
 Suffice to say, here is how the final `gatherCollisionPoints` function looks: